 |1.||Q: What are the major renewed emphases (MRE)?|

 MRE are introduced to better respond to the changing needs of society as reflected in the updated seven learning goals.
-With reference to their own contexts and stages of development in various curriculum areas, schools should plan the whole-school curriculum with reference to the SECG (2017) to strategically integrate the following MRE into their school development plans alongside the school priorities for the next three to six years.
+With reference to their own contexts and stages of development in various curriculum areas, schools should plan the whole-school curriculum with reference to the Secondary Education Curriculum Guide (2017) and the Supplementary Notes to the Secondary Education Curriculum Guide (2017) launched in June 2021 to strategically integrate the following MRE into their school development plans alongside the school priorities for the next three to six years.
 These MRE include:

 Where necessary and appropriate, schools’ efforts in implementing the MRE should be extended to the senior secondary level.